History of Austria: Duchy of Bavaria (8th–10th centuries)

 The Holy Roman Empire in the 10th century showing Bavarian marches, including Carinthia.

+The Bavarian relationship with the Franks varied.
+The Bavarians achieved temporary independence by 717, only to be subjugated by Charles Martel.
+The Slavic Carinthians became vassals to Bavaria in 745, electing Odilo, Duke of Bavaria, as their count, and successfully resisted further Avar subjugation.
+Austria became the object of new missionary efforts from the Frankish west, such as Rupert and Virgil of the Hiberno-Scottish mission.

-Bavarian relationship with the Franks varied, achieving temporary independence by 717, only to be subjugated by Charles Martel.
-Finally Charlemagne (Emperor 800–814) deposed the last Agilolfing duke, Tassilo III, assuming direct Carolingian control in 788, with non-hereditary Bavarian kings.
-Charlemagne subsequently led the Franks and Bavarians against the eastern Avars in 791, so that by 803 they had fallen back to the east of the Fischa and Leitha rivers.
+The emperor Charlemagne deposed the last Agilolfing duke of Bavaria, Tassilo III, assuming direct Carolingian control in 788, through non-hereditary Bavarian kings.
+Charlemagne subsequently led the Franks and Bavarians against the Avars in 791, so that by 803 they had fallen back to the east of the Fischa and Leitha rivers.
 These conquests enabled the establishment of a system of defensive marches (military borderlands) from the Danube to the Adriatic.
-By around 800, Österreich, the "Kingdom of the East," had been joined to the Holy Roman Empire.

 Among these was an eastern march, the Avar March, corresponding roughly to present day Lower Austria, bordered by the rivers Enns, Raab and Drava, while to the south lay the March of Carinthia.
 Both marches were collectively referred to as the Marcha orientalis (Eastern March), a prefecture of the Duchy of Bavaria.
+By around 800, Österreich, the "Kingdom of the East," had been joined to the Holy Roman Empire.
+Carinthia was at first a tribal margravate under Slavic dukes and, after the failed rebellion of Ljudevit Posavski in the early 9th century, under Frankish-appointed noblemen.
+During the following centuries, Bavarian settlers went down the Danube and up the Alps, a process through which Austria was to become a mostly German-speaking country.
+Only in southern Carinthia, the Slavs maintained their language and identity until the early 20th century, when assimilation reduced them to a small minority.
 In 805, the Avars, with Charlemagne's permission, led by the Avar Khagan, settled south-eastward from Vienna.